Strength Training: You’re Not “Too Old!”En Español (Spanish Version)

 - Strength-training equipment

-You can find such machines at a fitness center or purchase your own.
+You can find strength training machines at a fitness center or purchase them your own.

 - A resistance band

-It looks like a giant rubber band, and stretching it helps build muscle.
+Resistance bands look like a giant rubber bands.
+Stretching them helps build muscle.

 The National Institute on Aging recommends the following tips on how much and how often you should do strength-training exercises: